 - Joyce Carol Oates

 - Mark Doten

 - Christina Lazaridi

 - Lynn Melnick

 - Idra Novey

 - Kathleen Ossip

 - Patricia Smith

-Small workshop courses in poetry, fiction, nonfiction, screenwriting, and translation are taught by the program faculty, and visiting writers.
+Small workshop courses in poetry, fiction, nonfiction, screenwriting, and translation are taught by the program faculty and visiting writers.
 These courses are limited in enrollment to ensure the benefits of working closely with faculty.
 Students begin the creative writing course sequence in either the fall or spring with 201, 202, 203, 204, 205, 206, 348, 349, or 448.
 (Any of these may be repeated for credit with a different instructor.)
-Students who have taken two 200-level courses in poetry, fiction, and translation may apply for the 300 level.
-All creative writing courses require an application process.
-Screenwriting students may apply to intermediate and advanced screenwriting classes after one introductory screenwriting class, or any other two CWR courses.
+Students who have taken two 200-level courses in poetry, fiction, and translation may move on to the 300 level.
+Screenwriting students may take intermediate and advanced screenwriting classes after one introductory screenwriting class, or any other two CWR courses.